 Potential CDM projects that can be implemented in the region may come from varied areas like sustainable energy, energy efficiency, waste management, landfill gas capture, industrial processes, biogas technology and carbon flaring.
 For example, the energy efficiency CDM projects in the oil and gas industry, can save millions of dollars and reduce tons of CO2 emissions.
 In addition, renewable energy, particularly solar and wind, holds great potential for the region, similar to biomass in Asia.

 The Clean Development Mechanism (CDM) is an extremely simple concept.
 Companies in developed economies can continue with their polluting ways so long as they pay for reductions in greenhouse gas emissions elsewhere in the world.
 Substitute Egypt, Libya, Sudan, Zimbabwe and a string of other African countries for 'elsewhere'.

 CDM may not figure highly on the financial radar screens of many entrepreneurs and business people across the globe.
-They're probably much more exercised over the merits or otherwise of business banking services, for example, offered by erstwhile multinational giants like HSBC, Barclays, Citibank and others.
-But maybe they should be looking at CDM, not least because entrepreneurial activity and green make interesting bedfellows these days.
+They're probably much more exercised over the merits or otherwise of business banking services, But maybe they should be looking at CDM, not least because entrepreneurial activity and green make interesting bedfellows these days.

 The rationale behind CDM is a fascinating one.
 It's predicated on the belief that it's far harder and costlier for industrialized countries to reduce greenhouse gas emissions than developing countries.
 That's because developing countries usually start from a less-cluttered and less-regulated historical background.
 However, projects demonstrating reduced greenhouse gas emissions must also meet sustainable development and additionality criteria in order to qualifying for CDM support.